davidpham5/blogging-is-back-baby/src/content/projects/Project - Databases Intro.md

 > A foreign key is a reference in one table that corresponds to a primary key in another table.
 It establishes a relationship between tables.
 For example, a user_id in a comments table that references the user_id in a users table creates a foreign key relationship, indicating that the comment belongs to that user.

+> A **foreign key** is a column that holds another table's primary key.
+But — and this is the part that makes it powerful — **it's also a promise the database enforces.**
+>
+> Think of a coat check.
+Your ticket has a number that points to a coat.
+A foreign key is that ticket, except the coat room is run by someone militant: they will _not_ let you create a ticket for a coat that doesn't exist, and they won't let anyone destroy a coat while tickets for it are still out there.
+That guarantee is called **referential integrity**, and you get it for free.

 It's true.
 Using foreign keys has a 10% overhead.
 However foreign keys provide an affordance in safety at the cost of performance.
 Its worth it to pay more in server time and such than to have a human go debug something in sql.

 > Foreign keys maintain data integrity by enforcing that relationships between tables remain valid.
 They prevent invalid data from being inserted, such as a comment with a user_id that doesn't exist in the users table.
 This automatic enforcement helps keep data in sync, which is valuable because things that need to stay in sync tend to fall out of sync without enforcement mechanisms.